minio/docs/source/operations/concepts.rst

 - accidental overwrites

 MinIO uses a hashing algorithm to confirm the integrity of an object.
+This algorithm automatically applies at the time of any ``GET`` and ``HEAD`` operations for an object.
+For objects in a versioned bucket, a ``PUT`` operation can also trigger healing if MinIO identifies version inconsistencies.
-If an object becomes corrupted by bit rot, MinIO can automatically heals the object depending on the system topology and availability.
+If an object becomes corrupted by bit rot, MinIO can automatically :ref:`heal <minio-concepts-healing>` the object depending on the availability of parity shards for the object.

+MinIO can also perform bit rot checks and healing using the :ref:`MinIO Scanner <minio-concepts-scanner>`.
+However, scanner bit rot checking is **off** by default.
+Active bit rot healing during scanner has a high performance impact in comparison to the low probability of bit rot affecting multiple object shards distributed across multiple drives and nodes.
+The automatic checks during normal operations is generally sufficient for bit rot, and MinIO does not recommend using the scanner for this type of health check.

 MinIO Distributes Data Across :ref:`Erasure Sets <minio-ec-erasure-set>` for High Availability and Resiliency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~